Youth Soccer

 Who should attend?

 New and current MMU players looking to joining summer competitive teams.
-Current MMU players do not need to register, just show up.

 Talent ID sessions are designed to evaluate each player's current skill level in a supportive and enjoyable environment.
 Through a combination of technical drills, small-sided games, and real-time coaching observations, we aim to gain a clear understanding of each player's abilities, strengths, and areas for development.